jmuia/go-container/README.md

 * Cgroup namespaces (unavailable in Go).
 * Idiomatic Go. go-container is my first time ever using Go; it's not particularly nice code.
 * Tests!
 * More features...
-Docker does a lot
+Docker does a lot.

 ## Testing
 I'm learning a ton of new things from this project: namespaces and cgroups; concept of layering file systems; general Linux systems things; and Go!
 Adding a test suite is too much "new" (at least, for now).